wtsi-npg/containers/docker/base/ubuntu/18.04/README.md

-A base image with curl and gosu installed, intended for multi-stage builds where curl is later dropped.
+A base image with gosu installed.